In the United States, most males and females will be infected with HPV in their lifetime.

 Anyone who is allergic to the ingredients of GARDASIL, including those severely allergic to yeast, should not receive the vaccine.
 GARDASIL is not for women who are pregnant.

-Only a doctor or health care professional can decide if GARDASIL is right for you.
+Only a doctor or health care professional can decide if GARDASIL is right for your child.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.